danielhatton/eights/README.md

-sets to the BS 8888 standard has been used to reduce both cumulative uncertainty in position co-ordinates and difficulty of interpretation associated with the presentation, in published papers, of geometric data on the human skeleton [@Magee:2012:CIS]; and in archaeology, the standard first-angle projection set has been used to facilitate unambiguous description of the laboratory methods used to infer manufacturing methods from surface profilometry of ancient monumental artefacts [@Moitinho_de_Almeida:2014:MDT].
-In scholarly research in physics, one finds a cautionary tale concerning the consequences when no standardized language is available for engineering drawings: in foundational seventeenth-century experimental research in hydrostatics, the discovery of effects, in the force balance on columns of water and air, due to the solubility of air in water and to adhesion between water and solid surfaces, was for some time hotly contested due to a lack of reproducibility of results between subtly different sets of apparatus [@Shapin:2011:LAP].
-In the absence of a standard for engineering drawings, attempts to communicate between different research groups, using a combination of text and schematic diagrams, what the differences between their respective apparatus were, proved fruitless, and consensus on the experimental facts was eventually achieved only by the long-range transport of actual experimental rigs, across international borders, for side-by-side comparison [@Shapin:2011:LAP].
-So deep did the confusion run that, more than three centuries later, @Shapin:2011:LAP still found themselves with much work to do, in attempting to understand exactly what were the relevant differences between the respective experimental rigs.
+sets to the BS 8888 standard has been used to reduce both cumulative uncertainty in position co-ordinates and difficulty of interpretation associated with the presentation, in published papers, of geometric data on the human skeleton (Magee et al., 2012); and in archaeology, the standard first-angle projection set has been used to facilitate unambiguous description of the laboratory methods used to infer manufacturing methods from surface profilometry of ancient monumental artefacts (Moitinho de Almeida & Barceló, 2014).
+In scholarly research in physics, one finds a cautionary tale concerning the consequences when no standardized language is available for engineering drawings: in foundational seventeenth-century experimental research in hydrostatics, the discovery of effects, in the force balance on columns of water and air, due to the solubility of air in water and to adhesion between water and solid surfaces, was for some time hotly contested due to a lack of reproducibility of results between subtly different sets of apparatus (Shapin & Schaffer, 2011).
+In the absence of a standard for engineering drawings, attempts to communicate between different research groups, using a combination of text and schematic diagrams, what the differences between their respective apparatus were, proved fruitless, and consensus on the experimental facts was eventually achieved only by the long-range transport of actual experimental rigs, across international borders, for side-by-side comparison (Shapin & Schaffer, 2011).
+So deep did the confusion run that, more than three centuries later, Shapin & Schaffer (2011) still found themselves with much work to do, in attempting to understand exactly what were the relevant differences between the respective experimental rigs.

 # Prerequisites